ashedow/helpers/docs/DBs/BigData/Hadoop/README.md

 $ hdfs dfs -getmerge hdfs_test* hdfs_merged.txt
 ```

-chown, which stands for ‘change ownership’ can be used to configure access permissions.
+`chown`, which stands for ‘change ownership’ can be used to configure access permissions.
 groups is useful to get information about your HDFS ID
 setrep provides API to decrease and increase replication factor
 ```
 $ time hdfs dfs -setrep -w 1 hdfs_test_file.txt
 ```

-hdfs fsck, which stands for ‘file system checking utility’, can be used to request name node to provide you with the information about file blocks and the allocations
+hdfs `fsck`, which stands for ‘file system checking utility’, can be used to request name node to provide you with the information about file blocks and the allocations
 ```
 $ hdfs fsck /data/wiki/en_articles -files -blocks -locations
 ```